AstunTechnology/python-basics/copy-special.md

 Part B (file copying)
 ---------------------

-If the "--todir dir" option is present at the start of the command line, do not print anything and instead copy the files to the given directory, creating it if necessary.
+If the "`--todir dir`" option is present at the start of the command line, do not print anything and instead copy the files to the given directory, creating it if necessary.
 Use the python module "shutil" for file copying.